Instructions:

 I believe the fences are there to protect the safety and well-being of folks.
 Too many times we hear about people being struck or killed by Amtrak trains along the Capitol Corridor route.
 That being said, I oppose homeless encampment sweeps, and would like to see outreach efforts made to move these folks into supportive housing or navigation centers if possible.

-4) Nonviolence: What are your solutions for improving the accountability of the BART police force while making the system safer?
+the BART police force while making the system safer?
 Do you think the BART

 police force should exist?
 Do you think BART police officers should carry